micromaomao/blog/content/linux-ick/en.md

 Now, this might seem like massive overkill, and it probably is, but hear me out:

-- This is basically as fast as we can hope to get without non-trivial amount of careful reverse engineering.<footnote>
+- This is basically as fast as we can hope to get without a non-trivial amount of careful reverse engineering.<footnote>
 Insert _girl will literally invent new kernel feature instead of doing actual reverse engineering_ joke here</footnote>
 Compared to alternative, user-space approach with ptrace (which I will explore at the end of this article), we avoid any overhead from ptrace-ing &ndash; there is no context switching or waiting between processes, and we can truly run the brute-force loop at the fastest possible speed.<footnote>
 Ok, technically there is another way that can be basically as fast, and which doesn't involve kernel modifications.
 You can instead use `SECCOMP_RET_TRAP` with a seccomp bpf filter to have the kernel turn the syscall you're interested into a `SIGSYS`, and inject code into the program to handle this signal.
 This gives you the functionality of a ptrace-based syscall interceptor (your injected code can save/restore registers via the `ucontext` reference, and of course memory too) without the cost of ptrace.
 But this is arguably getting into wilder territory than some not-too-complex kernel modifications.
-There are real world projects which does this for a very good reason &ndash; sandboxing.
+There are real world projects which do this for a very good reason &ndash; sandboxing.
 See [gVisor Systrap](https://gvisor.dev/blog/2023/04/28/systrap-release/) for more detail.
-</footnote> From my testing, when the input-checking code is ran in a tight loop this way, it is even faster and often takes aound 5us.
+</footnote> From my testing, when the input-checking code is run in a tight loop this way, it is even faster and often takes around 5us.
 5us <tex>\times</tex> 3,000,000 is _15 seconds_.
 - While correctly write-protecting the memory pages, saving them off on write fault, and restoring them might sound tricky, with the way Linux manages writable pages it is actually not bad.
 This is because even for a writable mapping, pages can start off write-protected, and the kernel can make them actually writable on the first write attempt (without coupling it with a copy).
 This is the case in, for example, the second process that gets scheduled after a fork, where its memory is still all in a write-protected state.
 This means that there are very natural places we can add our code to, and we don't even have to actually change any permissions, etc.
 - Hacking the kernel is fun, at least to me <img src="./init.png" alt="Small Yuki Nagato emote" class="emoji">, and I learn a lot this way.
 In the future if I have a similar problem but a lot larger input space, what we did here might prove to be useful again.